carbon-language/carbon-lang/docs/design/README.md

 their address generally cannot be taken.
 R-values are broken down into three kinds, called _value phases_:

--   A _constant_ has value known at compile time, and that value is available during type checking, for example to use as the size of an array.
+-   A _constant_ has a value known at compile time, and that value is available during type checking, for example to use as the size of an array.
 These include literals ([integer](#integer-literals), [floating-point](#floating-point-literals), [string](#string-literals)),